venkat-ranganathan/projects/index.md

 ## Metal Detector using Colpitts Oscillator & FPGA {#MetalDetector}

+A metal detector system was created using off-the-shelf parts.
+The system consists of three circuits, each having a Colpitts oscillator, high-pass filter, half-wave rectifier, low-pass filter, and a voltage divider.
+Each circuit is connected to a magnetic coil that functions to detect the presence of metal using the principles of electromagnetic induction and Lenz’s law.
+The output signal from each coil is fed to the analog-to-digital converters of the FPGA/BASYS board.
+The BASYS board displays four separate digits on the seven-segment display.
+The LEFT-most three digits display the number of conductive objects detected by the left, middle, and right magnetic coils.
+The RIGHT-most digit displays the total number of conductive objects detected.
+The switch LEDs operate as the strength meter and more active LEDs correlate to a conductive object being closer to the magnetic coil.
+The system correctly detected 15/15 conductive objects in various combinations of position and distance from the magnetic coils during the demonstration.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/-WaQUf2m0IE" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>